How to Properly Extract a Pimple

 I prefer extractors with a thin metal loop.
 When the loop is too thick, it's more difficult to accurately pinpoint certain pores, especially if you are trying to extract blackheads.
 The needle part is useful, but only if it stays sharp.
 It's really easy to accidentally drop the extractor and blunt the point.

 After you pop a pimple, it's normal for the pimple to ooze, bleed, turn red, swell up, and crust over.
 They might even temporarily look bigger.
 At this point, you definitely want to leave it alone because you have shocked your skin enough.
 Don't pick off the crusty, crystal-like scab that immediately forms.
-As tempting as it is to feel "flatter" skin, your popped pimple needs this time to heal and recover.
+As tempting as it is to make your skin feel flat, your popped pimple needs this time to heal and recover.
 A few days later, you might notice some scabbing and/or flaking skin around the popped spot.
 Although this doesn't look that attractive, it's best to not pick at any scabs.
 Let them fall off on their own - it usually doesn't take long.
 Sometimes they fall off when you are taking a shower or washing your face and you don't even notice!

-Needless to say, I advise against the above procedure because it can cause lots of unwanted scarring, so resist if you can.
+Needless to say, I advise against the above procedure because it can cause lots of unwanted scarring, so really resist it if you can.
 In my experience, popping pimples only begets more pimples.
 Some popped pimples may look better for a few days after popping, but then they come back bigger and redder than ever!
 However, my dermatologist tells me that sometimes popping pimples truly helps them to go away faster, but only the pimples that are ripe and ready to be popped.
 I also find that aestheticians and dermatologists do a much better job extracting (i.e. they extract the pimple cleanly and it doesn't scar), so you can consider going to them for help.

 One last thing, do not attempt to pop a cyst (those gigantic, under the skin pimples that hurt).
 Cysts are really deep in the skin and trying to pop one will cause nothing but pain and an even angrier cyst.
 The best thing to do is to either hit it with some kind of spot treatment every hour or to put a warm compress on it to bring it to a head faster.
 Another option is to get a cortisone shot from a dermatologist, which however, could result in a skin indentation.